College & Scholarship Checklist for High School Juniors & Seniors

 Planning for college is a two-year process.
 And unless a rich uncle is going to write that $30,000 check for you, it is going to involve acquiring and submitting financial aid forms, scholarship applications, and grant applications.
 But don’t despair.
 By following the suggestions below, and by carefully monitoring the process, you should be buying college textbooks before you know it.
 Keep in mind, however, that this is a process; it isn’t like taking one test and getting an A. It requires diligence, double-checking, and follow-up.

 When you are a high school JUNIOR:

 - Take the SAT and/or ACT…this is a must.

-- Make an effort to be involved in your community or in extra-curricular
+- Make an effort to be involved in your community or in extracurricular activities at school.

 - Join a club, do a service project, sign up for a committee at your local church or community center.
 Admissions officers and scholarship providers will want to see evidence of your leadership and commitment to service when they review your applications next year.

 In the FALL of your SENIOR year:

 - Select the colleges that interest you most, as soon as you enter your high school homeroom.
 Don’t delay.
 Send away for information and applications; be sure to check out college websites for any information you can obtain online.

 - Sign up to re-take the SAT or ACT.
 Buy a study guide or sign up for a test prep course to take before the actual test date.
 Believe it or not, you CAN improve your test scores by taking them a second time, and better scores could affect your ability to get scholarships!